IMAC-ORG/imac-judge-app/scripts/README.md

-# SA rPI Bootstrap Script Install
+# Aerojudge Bootstrap Script Install

 1. Using the Raspberry Pi Imager available from the Raspberry site write the Raspberry Pi OS (32-bit) Desktop version to the SD card.
 Configure the relevant WiFi details, enable SSH and setup the user name judge (required) and password
 	- username : judge